rkho/resources/README.md

 ### JavaScript Everywhere
 Tools for running JavaScript code and apps outside the browser.
 - [MacGapProject/MacGap1](https://github.com/MacGapProject/MacGap1) &mdash; Desktop WebKit wrapper for HTML/CSS/JS applications.
+- [rogerwang/node-webkit](https://github.com/rogerwang/node-webkit) &mdash; Call all Node.js modules directly from DOM and enable a new way of writing applications with all Web technologies.
 - [Anonyfox/node-webkit-hipster-seed](https://github.com/Anonyfox/node-webkit-hipster-seed) &mdash; Bootstrap a crossplatform Desktop Application using tools you probably never heard of.
 No this isn't a developer joke.
 It works.
 - [PhoneGap](http://phonegap.com/) &mdash; access core functions on Android, iPhone and Blackberry using JavaScript.
 [GitHub](https://github.com/phonegap/phonegap)
 - [Tessel](https://tessel.io/) &mdash; Hardware development for software developers.
 [GitHub](https://github.com/tessel)